To ride or not to ride in the rain.

 Tip 2» Decrease a little air pressure in the tyres.

 When it’s raining, there’s less traction between the tyres and the road.
-But when it’s raining, it’s important to have more traction.
+But you need a lot of traction when it’s raining.
 So, what can you do now?

 Tip 3» Watch out for rainbows on the road.